We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Paediatricians with expertise in cardiology special interest group (PECSIG)

 I came to medicine late having originally completed a degree in French and Philosophy and worked and lived for a while on an Inner Hebridean island in Scotland where I also set up my first folk band.
 I was heavily involved in Tall Ship sailing at that time and went on to fund my medical training by working as a Tall Ship cook during all my university holidays.
-The 100 hour weeks we used to do when first qualified were nothing to the ardours of my sailing days where I worked the same hours with the added delight of feeling sick most of the time.
+The 100 hour weeks we used to do when first qualified as doctors were nothing to the ardours of my sailing days where I worked the same hours with the added delight of feeling sick most of the time.

 Holds less than 0.1% of the shares in Spire Healthcare Group plc.Back to top